grunk-dev/grunk/docs/usage.rst

 on a changed feature is called **automatic invalidation**.

-Lazy evaluation and automatic invalidation come with the trade-off of having to store dependency information, but it pays of for big workflows with many computationally expensive functions.
+Lazy evaluation and automatic invalidation come with the trade-off of having to store dependency information, but it pays off for big workflows with many computationally expensive functions.
 This becomes especially apparent in explorative design or automated optimization workflows, where input parameters can be expected to be altered frequently.